Ladme/groan_rs/comparison/xdrfile_vs_molly/info.md

 |        water       |      every 5th frame      |              1.8             |               ---              |              ---              |
 |        water       | frames between 300-400 ns |              1.8             |               ---              |              ---              |

 Note that when water is selected for reading, almost the entire XTC frames have to be read since water atoms are positioned near the end of the system.
-Yet, the run time is lower due to lower amount of data copying performed inside the `groan` library.
+Yet, the run time is lower due to the lower amount of data copying performed inside the `groan` library.